Byron Buxton Player Props: Twins vs. Mariners

-The Minnesota Twins and Byron Buxton (.222 slugging percentage over his past 10 games, including one homer), battle starter Logan Gilbert and the Seattle Mariners at T-Mobile Park, Monday at 9:40 PM ET.
+The Minnesota Twins, including Byron Buxton (.159 on-base percentage in past 10 games, 126 points below season-long percentage), take on starting pitcher Bryan Woo and the Seattle Mariners at T-Mobile Park, Tuesday at 9:40 PM ET.

 Byron Buxton Game Info & Props vs. the Mariners